-Basically, two friends sit on rocks — different rocks — and sing or talk, or don’t talk, or play with their dogs who are pretend and that’s why they’re not in the pictures.
-It has some plot problems, but it’s a book about friendship . . . friendship and rocks.
+I recently discovered that I have been writing stories even longer than I remember.
+My first “book” is a stapled stack of crayon drawings on ripped chunks of paper.
+I drew the story and told it.
+My mom did the actual writing.
+In my story, various friends sit on rocks and sing or talk, or don’t talk, or play with their dogs who are pretend and that’s why they’re not in the pictures.
+It has some plot problems, but it’s a book about friendship—friendship and rocks.

-If I could fly, written when I was about seven, may be my first fully bound picture book.
+If I Could Fly, written when I was perhaps seven, is my first fully bound picture book.
 I love that it’s about flying!
 I still sometimes daydream (and write) about flying.

 I like thinking that writing picture books is in my bones—that little me already knew her calling.
 It’s a lovely idea.
 But then again, we all have stories to tell.
 Some of us are lucky enough to tell our stories in books.
-Maybe you have some stories you’d like to tell too.
+Maybe you have stories you’d like to tell, too.

 Let your imagination fly—fly over the clouds.
 Then work, work, work at your writing.